We've Come a Long Way to Be Together, You and I

 That's Susan Salidor singing Eli, Eli.
 “Oh Lord, My God,” a song taken from a poem written by Hannah Szenes.
 Szenes was trained by the British army to parachute into the former Yugoslavia during the Second World War in order to help save the Jews of Hungary, who were about to be deported to the German death camp at Auschwitz.
 She was arrested at the Hungarian border, imprisoned, tortured, eventually tried and executed by firing squad.

-This year's program written and researched by Marilyn Turkovich.
+This year's program was written and researched by Marilyn Turkovich.
 Presented by Reed Price.